sendgrid/docs/content/docs/ui/sending-email/blacklists.md

-If you are on one of our shared IP plans and you notice a block message based on one of our IP addresses then please [contact support](https://support.sendgrid.com).
+If you are on one of our shared IP plans and you notice a block message based on one of our IP addresses, then please [contact support](https://support.sendgrid.com).
 We will handle all delisting requests for our shared IP users.